Preamble

 It has always been the Trust’s aim that the river be enjoyed by anglers, walkers, canoeists, rowers, birdwatchers and wildlife enthusiasts, as well as the hundreds of thousands of tourists who come to Constable Country and Dedham Vale every year to visit the places and scenes made famous by the artist John Constable and bringing in over £60 million into the local economy.

-We always endeavor to purchase responsibly sourced equipment and materials including using the least harmful antifouling coatings we can on our boats, while still understanding that keeping the hulls free from weed also drastically reduces energy consumption.
-Our disabled access boat currently has no option but to have a petrol outboard for operational reasons and a four-stroke motor being less environmentally polluting than a two-stroke, has always been chosen.
+We always endeavor to purchase responsibly sourced equipment and materials and ensure our maintenance procedures strive for minimum environmental impact.
+Keeping the hulls free from weed drastically reduces energy consumption, but we have resisted using anti-fouling coatings for now for over six years, relying on pressure washing and brush scrubbing.
+For operational reasons, our disabled access boat currently has no option but to utilise a petrol outboard, but a four-stroke motor being less environmentally polluting than a two-stroke, has always been chosen.
 The development of higher powered electric outboards is regularly assessed for potential future replacement.

 We are also working to develop solar panel technology to reduce the power needed from the national grid to recharge the electric boat batteries.
 These are sealed gel, to ensure there is no risk of spillage and water course pollution, or the venting of gasses to the atmosphere.